-The Center for Innovation & Precision Dentistry is bridging Penn Dental Medicine and Penn’s School of Engineering and Applied Sciences with cutting-edge research and training to accelerate the development of new solutions and devices to address unmet needs in oral health, while also recruiting and training the next generation of leaders in these fields.
+The CiPD is bridging Penn Dental Medicine and Penn’s School of Engineering and Applied Sciences with cutting-edge research and training to accelerate the development of new solutions and devices to address unmet needs in oral health, while also recruiting the next generation of leaders in these fields.

-Oral diseases affect 3.9 billion people worldwide, ranging from preventable tooth decay, to life threatening cancers.
-CIPD will contribute important knowledge about how to diagnose diseases earlier, and treat them more effectively.
-From developing new classes of personalized biomedical tools, to finding means to prevent certain diseases all together, the Center will foster innovation in dental medicine, engineering and the applied sciences.
+Oral diseases affect 3.9 billion people worldwide, ranging from tooth decay and gum diseases to life threatening cancers.
+CiPD will advance the knowledge about how to diagnose diseases earlier, prevent and treat them more effectively.

 Department of Orthodontics, Division of Community Oral Health, Division of Pediatric Dentistry

 Dr. Koo’s research focuses on understanding how biofilms cause oral infectious diseases and seeking new therapeutic strategies to control biofilms.
 His group has applied engineering methods and nanotechnology to study bacterial-fungal biofilms in childhood caries and nanoparticles for caries prevention.
 He also developed the first micron-scale robots for automated dental biofilm eradication.
 He is an elected fellow of the American Association for the Advancement of Science (AAAS) and the recipient of the International Association for Dental Research (IADR) Distinguished Scientist Award.